abramovic/logrus_influxdb/README.md

   /*
-    Use the InfluxDB client taken from earlier in the application */ hook, err  := logrus_influxdb.NewWithClientInfulxDBHook(conn, "my_influxdb_database", nil)  // no default tags in this example if err == nil {
+    Use the InfluxDB client taken from earlier in the application */ hook, err  := logrus_influxdb.NewWithClientInfluxDBHook(conn, "my_influxdb_database", nil)  // no default tags in this example if err == nil {
     log.Hooks.Add(hook)
   }